Hantavirus pulmonary syndrome

 The main way to prevent infection is to avoid or minimize contact with rodents that carry hantaviruses.
 Removing sources of food for rodents, safely cleaning up after them, and preventing them from entering one's house are all important means of protection.
-People who are at a risk of interacting with infected rodents can wear masks to protect themselves.
+People who are at risk of interacting with infected rodents can wear masks to protect themselves.
 No vaccines exist that protect against HPS.
 Initial diagnosis of infection can be made based on epidemiological information and symptoms.
 Confirmation of infection can be done by testing for hantavirus nucleic acid, proteins, or hantavirus-specific antibodies.
 Supportive treatment is always performed for HPS and entails continual cardiac monitoring and respiratory support, including mechanical ventilation, extracorporeal membrane oxygenation (ECMO), and hemofiltration.
 No specific antiviral drugs exist for hantavirus infection.

-In North America, dozens of HPS cases occur each year, while in South America more than 100 cases occur every year.
+In North America, dozens of HPS cases occur each year, while in South America, more than 100 cases occur every year.
 Isolated cases and small outbreaks have occurred in Europe and Turkey.
 The distribution of viruses that cause HPS is directly tied to the distribution of their natural reservoir.
 Transmission is also greatly influenced by environmental factors such as rainfall, temperature, and humidity, which affect the rodent population and virus transmissibility.
 The discovery of HPS came in 1993 during an outbreak in the Four Corners region of the United States, which was indirectly caused by the El Niño climate pattern.
-Sin Nombre virus was found to be responsible for the outbreak, and since then numerous other hantaviruses that cause HPS have been identified throughout the Americas.
+Sin Nombre virus was found to be responsible for the outbreak, and since then, numerous other hantaviruses that cause HPS have been identified throughout the Americas.